 Divorce and maintenance payments

 The fact that one party has not been able to progress their own career to the same extent as the other because of the matrimonial decision to raise a family may mean that person is unable to meet their monthly expenditure (known as income needs).
+This is when claims such as spousal maintenance can be considered.
 Spousal Maintenance is based on a party’s need.
 So if one party needs money, and the other party is in a position to give money, therein lies the case of spousal maintenance.

-That said, the Court has a duty to consider a ‘clean break’, with parties working towards independence.
+independence.
 ‘Joint lives’ maintenance orders tend to be much rarer now.
-Therefore, a party receiving spousal maintenance will likely see the Court impose a term (which can often be when the children turns 18 but will generally be determined on the facts of the case).
+Therefore, a party receiving spousal maintenance will likely see the Court impose a term, setting out when maintenance payments are to conclude (which can often be when the children turn 18 but will generally be determined on the facts of the case).

 The other type of maintenance that party can receive is child maintenance.
-This where the non-resident parent, pays the resident parent a sum of money, the amount is decided by the Government and dealt with through the Child Maintenance Service.
+This where the non-resident parent, pays the resident parent a sum of money, the amount payable is decided by the Government and dealt with through the Child Maintenance Service.
 It is based on the number of nights contact and the income of the paying party.
-There is a calculator online.
+There is a calculator online, on the Gov.uk website, which provides an estimation of what child maintenance would be payable by the non-resident parent.
 Child Maintenance is a statutory obligation.

 Pension rights after divorce